SamyPesse/segment.js/README.md

 }
 ```

-###### Difference with analytics.js

-:warning: Caution: `segment.js` doesn't act as `analytics.js` in the browser.

-`analytics.identify` doesn't set the `userId` for following tracked events and `analytics.track` only send given properties, no browser-specific properties are tracked.

 ###### Identify

 The identify method is how you tie one of your users to a recognizable userId and traits.